What’s Happening in April in NYC

-In addition to New York City’s many DIY-diversions— shows on Broadway, meals at celebrated restaurants, obligatory stops at the One World Trade and Empire State Building observatories—there are a number of exciting events and festivals on the calendar in April.
+In addition to the DIY-diversions of New York City— shows on Broadway, late nights at celebrated restaurants, obligatory stops at the city’s landmarks—there are a number of exciting events and festivals on the calendar in April.

 Mingle with like-minded individuals at Earth Day events all over the city, check out some of the finest new cinema at a world-renowned film festival, or head to Brooklyn for an unforgettable banjo toss.
-Seriously.
+We’re not kidding.
 These are five of the most exciting events happening in New York City this April.

-Venture across the East River to Brooklyn to hear the finest blues, folk, and early jazz music during the Brooklyn Folk Festival on April 5, 6, and 7.
-Held at the imposing Gothic Revival landmark St. Ann’s Church, performances this year include a lively jug band, New Orleans R&B, and Sardinian vocals alongside dance performances, film screenings, and workshops.
-Tickets start at $25, though you’ll want to splurge for an all-day pass ($40) so you don’t have to miss the banjo toss or a workshop where you’ll learn to make a musical instrument out of garbage.
+Venture across the East River to Brooklyn to hear the finest blues, folk, and early jazz music during the Brooklyn Folk Festival on April 17, 18 and 19.
+Held at the imposing Gothic Revival landmark St. Ann’s Church, performances include a lively mix of jug band tunes, New Orleans blues, and a Balkan duet alongside dance performances and workshops.
+Tickets start at $25, though you’ll want to splurge for an all-day pass ($40) so you don’t have to miss the banjo toss.
+We told you!

 Travelers come from all over—yes, even Manhattan—to attend the two-day Sakura Matsuri festival in the Brooklyn Botanical Garden.
-The two day affair, which begins on Saturday, April 27, features an eclectic mix of performances like Samurai sword dramas, taiko drumming, Kabuki Buyo dancing, traditional Japanese tea ceremonies, and even a female-fronted punk rock band from Japan.
+The two day affair, which begins on Saturday, April 25, features an eclectic mix of traditional Japanese cultural performances.
+Past festivals have included Samurai sword dramas, taiko drumming, Kabuki Buyo dancing, traditional Japanese tea ceremonies, and even rock bands from Japan.
 Vendors sell kimonos, matcha, and Japanese snacks and beer.
-For a perfect day at the 2019 Sakura Matsuri festival, book your tickets well in advance ($30 per adult), arrive early, and stake out a perfect picnic spot under the vibrant blooms of a cherry tree.
+For a perfect day at the 2020 Sakura Matsuri festival, book your tickets well in advance, arrive early, and stake out a perfect picnic spot under the vibrant blooms of a cherry tree.

-Running from Wednesday, April 24 until Sunday, May 5, the Tribeca Film Festival is one of the most vaunted film festivals in the world.
-Mingle with celebrated and up-and-coming filmmakers and actors during the prestigious event, which includes film screenings, competitions, and conversations with some of the industry’s biggest names, including Martin Scorsese, Guillermo del Toro, and Robert De Niro.
-There are even masterclasses focusing on elements such as sound design and gaming.
-Individual tickets start at $12 for select screenings.
+Running from Wednesday, April 15 until Sunday, April 26, the Tribeca Film Festival is one of the most vaunted film festivals in the world.
+Mingle with celebrated and up-and-coming filmmakers and actors during the prestigious event, which includes film screenings, competitions, and conversations with some of the industry’s biggest names.
+The 19th-annual event kicks off with a documentary screening about Jimmy Carter and will include live performances by Willie Nelson and other music icons like Paul Shaffer.
+Individual tickets start at $12 for singlematinee screenings.

 More New York recommendations